Frequently Asked Questions

 Is California Climate Action Corps (CCAC) an AmeriCorps program?

 The mission of AmeriCorps is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
-The program focuses on six key focus areas to make an impact:
+AmeriCorps focuses on six key focus areas to make an impact: Education, Economic Opportunity, Disaster Services, Environmental Stewardship, Healthy Futures, and Veterans & Military Families.
+There are over 200,000 AmeriCorps members every year partnering with over 2,000 organizations nation-wide.

 Can I pick the project/region where I am placed?

-Applicants have the ability to select regions of choice and preferred Host Partners in the fellow application portal.
-While you will have the opportunity to share what your interests are and the Host Sites you would like to work with, ultimately, the Host Sites will decide which applicants to hire based on interviews and hiring material.
-Climate Action Corps staff may match you for interviews with additional Host Partners based on application material and location preference.
+Applicants have the ability to select multiple preferred positions and regions within the CCAC application.
+While you will have the opportunity to share what your interests are and the Host Sites you would like to work with, ultimately, the Host Sites will decide which applicants to offer a Fellowship position based on resumes, essays, and interviews.
+CCAC is an equal opportunity Fellowship with a preference for candidates already living in the communities they will serve.

 How many hours do I serve per week?